Employing ingenuity. IBJ writer Marilyn Odendal explores how Fox & Sink restored new life to a 1920s Broad Ripple building.

 Fox said the entire project tested their ability to get along, but ultimately, their friendship won.
 “It probably brought us closer together and better as a team than before,” he said.

-The interior is a contrast of modern and traditional looks, which Fox and Craig Williams said was really dictated by the building itself.
+The interior is a contrast of modern and traditional looks, which Fox said was really dictated by the building itself.
 The walkout basement with its banks of windows has a more contemporary feel, while the main level embraces a more conservative, lawyerly appearance.

-Neither Fox, Williams or Ryan Sink had a definite plan for decorating the inside.
+Neither Fox or Ryan Sink had a definite plan for decorating the inside.
 They just used their judgment and double checked their decisions with their wives.
 The result is kind of a reflection of their practice–different personalities that work well together.

 For his office located on the basement level, Fox selected his favorite color, purple, and chose a darker shade.
 The workspace matches the modern vibe of his surroundings.
-Upstairs, Williams and Sink chose classic colors, dark olive green and beige, respectively, for their offices.
+Upstairs, Sink chose a classic color of beige for his office.

 The single décor misstep, the attorneys said, came when they opted for pea green in the kitchen.
-The color looked better on paper, Williams explained.
+The color looked better on paper.

 “We kind of enjoy coming on the weekends to do yardwork,” Fox said, “and just making the place look nice since it’s the place we call home.”